servicemeshinterface/smi-spec/traffic-specs.md

 * gRPC - there should be a gRPC specific traffic spec.
 As part of the first version, this has been left out as HTTPRouteGroup can be used in the interim.

-* Arbitrary header filtering - there should be a way to filter based on headers.
-  This has been left out for now, but the specification should be expanded to address this use case.